It’s Capture-One-Hidden-Features time! Previously, we have already discovered a bunch of obscure Capture One features:

 Keep in mind that you can simply hover your cursor over any style to see your image without precise adjustments.

-For my patrons, I have created a set of ten styles to reset different groups of tools:
+For my book Capture One Hidden Features, I have created a set of ten styles to reset different groups of tools:

 Applying LUTs with Styles